General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - What temperature centigrade does water boil at?

-- What company is also the name of one of the longest rivers in the world?
+- What firm can be the identify of one of many longest rivers on the earth?

 - What language is spoken in Norway?

-- Who is next in line to the British throne after Queen Elizabeth II
+- Who’s subsequent in line to the British throne after Queen Elizabeth II

 Answers